sajjad3k/gingonicex1/README.md

 # gingonicex1
-example rest api using GO gin gonic framework
+An Example Rest Api using Go's Gin Gonic framework